Why Should Marketers Target the Subconscious Mind?

 Many decisions though are not solely reliant on our subconscious brain.
 Our conscious and subconscious brains co-exist together.
 Furthermore, our conscious mind (see System 2) is often triggered by visual and audio clutter, contextual issues and problems that require mental attention.
 This means that people have short attention spans and are very impatient.
 This has a significant impact on the digital user experience.

 Implication for CRO:

 - Avoid clutter and competing calls to action to enable our sub-conscious brain to focus on achieving active goals.
 There are often too many calls to actions and a poor visual hierarchy on many websites.

 - Use visual cues to assist users find content or calls to action.
-Avoid flat design as this lacks the cues that users have become accustomed to seeing on a website.
+Avoid flat design as this lacks the cues that users have become accustomed to seeing.

 - Follow established web conventions as these allow users to navigate from expectations set by their experience of other websites.

 This product page from Comms-express.com is probably one of the most cluttered pages I’ve come across.
 It has so much content that not all of it fits on the page.
 This will ring alarms with a visitor’s brain and cause System 2 to take control.

 A mass of psychological and cognitive research since the 1970s has shown the goals that direct much of our behaviour can be activated without a person’s conscious attention or choice.
 Indeed, experiments have shown that much of our cognitive processing is triggered without the conscious deliberation and control once thought to be necessary.
 Furthermore, these studies also demonstrate that behaviour driven by goal achievement can also operate without conscious thought.